biganans/wawo/README.md

       and so on
       for a complete event list , please refer to wawo\net\core\NetEvnet.hpp

-  notice:
+  Note:
-  socket read, and socket write can execute concurrently on thread safe level .
+  socket read&write can execute concurrently on thread safe level .

 ###socket proxy
   socket proxy is a socket manager and its main responsibility is as follows: